A modern re-implementation of RCPD (Remote Copy Daemon)

 I often work on vintage Unix Workstations and other obsolete systems.
 I have a need to browse modern web on old computers somehow.
 In the past I developed Web Rendering Proxy to help with this.
 While WRP is awesome as a showcase, and some light browsing, unfortunately it falls little short of being practical for a daily driver.

 Like many others I have been cheating and using a VM with a web browser and remotely connecting to it via VNC or RDP.
 This is rather obvious and mostly works, but a VM is hard to run and upkeep.
 Takes time to boot and eats resources.
-You need to install updates and deal with other nonsense.
-I wanted something much simpler, leaner and not requiring upkeep.
-Also for running on ARM based hosts like a Mac or Raspberry PI.
+You need to customize it, install updates and other nonsense.
+I wanted something much simpler, leaner and not requiring any maintenance.
+I also need to run it on ARM based hosts like a Mac or Raspberry PI.

 Enter VNCFOX – a Firefox browser with TightVNC server packaged as a Docker container.
 It’s small, lean, easy to run and there is no boot time and lengthy updates.
 You can mount Firefox .mozilla profile in a Docker volume to preserve your settings, plugins like uBlock, history, cookies and cache, across container restarts!
 I also typically bind mount a folder exported over NFS in to /home/vncfox/Downloads.